djotaku/Civilization_VI_Play_By_Cloud_Webhook_with_FastAPI/README.md

 mycivilizationwebhooks.com/current_games - will return all the games the program knows about

+mycivilizationwebhooks.com/total_number_of_games - will return sums of the games

 mycivilizationwebhooks.com/delete_game - it will delete the game you pass to it.
-Say, when you're done with the game and no longer want to track it.
+Say, if everyone decided not to play the game anymore.

+mycivilizationwebhooks.com/complete_game - mark a game as complete so it no longer show up in current games or blames

 ## How to use this code on your own